Home > QROPS & SIPP 2018 rules

 |IMPORTANT FACTS FOR ALL READERS:

 All the following points are based on the fact that the people reading this have been registered for tax purposes for 5 full year’s outside the UK.
 Also, the rules only apply to pension funds and do not include public and private final salary (defined benefit) schemes which do not qualify under the new UK pension rules.
 Only a UK regulated G60/AF3 qualified adviser can advise these people, and so please contact us for advice.
+The following is based on the pension rules 2018:

 |IMPORTANT FACTS FOR ALL READERS: